 There are several factors which need to be taken into account when deciding whether one should be treated by conservative treatment or needs surgery.

-These factors are severity of the symptoms and ability to perform one’s activity.
+These factors are the severity of the symptoms and ability to perform one’s activity.

 An individual with significant symptoms definitely would require surgery [locked knee or debilitating pain].
 A person with an evidence of meniscal tear also needs to be operated.

-However, a person with mild symptoms of a meniscal tear and who does not participate in sports may be given trial of conservative treatment.
+However, a person with mild symptoms of a meniscal tear and who do not participate in sports may be given a trial of conservative treatment.

-In case of sportsperson, if the ability to compete is impaired because of the symptoms, then nonoperative management is unlikely to be successful.
+In the case of a sportsperson, if the ability to compete is impaired because of the symptoms, then nonoperative management is unlikely to be successful.